 - Do you become aroused during sexual interactions with your partner?

-- Do you experience orgasm?
+- Do you have orgasms?

 - Do you have pain with intercourse?